hyperdelia/hex002-womb-about/src/index.md

 It was different of course to hear the composition underwater – it felt a bit like being a child again.
 Being able to move and listen to it and choose your own position.
 A feeling of being absorbed by this being in a way.
 That was beautiful.

 **David:** There were a lot of things we couldn’t foresee, how the sound would react underwater in the pool.
-For instance, this rattling sound that wouldn’t go away, that was kind of interesting to deal with, there were sounds that would constantly surprise us.
+This rattling sound, for instance, that wouldn’t go away – that was kind of interesting to deal with, there were sounds that would constantly surprise us.
 I am quite impressed by how it turned out.

 <div class="image" data-url="/assets/images/image-02.jpg"></div>